nodejs/node-eps/XXX-staged-require-with-lifecycle-hooks.md

 A big issue on the horizon is that, if ES Modules are adopted, modules become immutable at build time.
 This means that the current monkey-patching approach will not work anymore.
-TC39 has already suggested using AST transformation to deal with this issue.
+Members of TC39 have already suggested AST transforms to deal with this issue.

 Another concern with ES Modules is the difference in loader behaviour.
 This is